Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Introduction

 Unsupervised clustering methods, which aim to partition a dataset into several distinct subgroups, are effective ways to perform disease subtyping.
 In the literature, several classical clustering methods have been employed for this purpose, including hierarchical clustering \citep{eisen1998cluster}, $K$-means \citep{dudoit2002prediction}, mixture model-based approaches \citep{mclachlan2002mixture}.
 These classical clustering methods were particularly successful when the data is in low dimension (i.e., large number of samples and small number of genes).
 Morden transcriptomic studies usually have tens of thousands of genes, and it is generally assumed that only a small subset of genes are related to the disease subtypes.
 To accommodate this issue, sparse clustering algorithms were proposed to simultaneously select the intrinsic genes and perform sample clustering.
-Along this direction, \cite{witten2010framework} proposed a sparse Kmeans algorithm.
+Along this direction, Witten and Tibshirani \cite{witten2010framework} proposed a sparse Kmeans algorithm.
 In their paper, instead of assuming equal contribution of each gene feature that was used in the classical Kmeans, they designed a weighted Kmeans and imposed $l_1$/$l_2$ norm penalties on the gene weights.
 In their algorithm, the penalty would result in zero weights for many non-informative genes, and genes with non-zero weights were treated as selected genes.
-Similarly, \cite{pan2007penalized, xie2008penalized} proposed to impose a weight penalization on the Gaussian mixture models. \cite{bouveyron2014model} provided a review for high-dimensional model-based clustering.
+Similarly, Pan and Shen \cite{pan2007penalized} and Xie et al. \cite{xie2008penalized} proposed to impose a weight penalization on the Gaussian mixture models.
+Bouveyron and Brunet-Saumard \cite{bouveyron2014model} provided a review for high-dimensional model-based clustering.